AI-fanatic24/ASD-DS-AI-ML-Internship/README.md

 # Academy of Skill Development: Data Science, AI-ML Internship

-This repository contains all training assignments of this internship.
+This branch contains all training assignments of this internship.